 The audit committee has held discussions with management and the independent registered public accounting firm.
-Management represented to the audit committee that the Company's consolidated financial statements were prepared in accordance with generally accepted accounting principles, and the audit committee has reviewed and discussed the consolidated financial statements with management and the Company's independent registered public accounting firm.
-The audit committee received the written disclosures and letter required by the Independence Standards board of directors Standard No. 1 (Independence Discussions with Audit Committees) and discussed the independence of the Company's independent registered public accounting firm with the firm.
-In addition, the committee has discussed with the Company's independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (Codification of Statements on Auditing Standards, AU §380).
+Management represented to the audit committee that our consolidated financial statements were prepared in accordance with generally accepted accounting principles, and the audit committee has reviewed and discussed the consolidated financial statements with management and our independent registered public accounting firm.
+The audit committee received the written disclosures and letter required by the Independence Standards Board of Directors Standard No. 1 (Independence Discussions with Audit Committees) and discussed the independence of our independent registered public accounting firm with the firm.
+In addition, the committee has discussed with our independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (Codification of Statements on Auditing Standards, AU §380).

-The audit committee has also considered whether the provision of non-audit services to the Company is compatible with maintaining the independent registered public accounting firm's independence.
-The audit committee has concluded that the independent registered public accounting firm is independent the Company and its management.
-The audit committee has reviewed with the Company's independent registered public accounting firm the overall scope and plans for its audit.
+The audit committee has also considered whether the provision of non-audit services to our company is compatible with maintaining the independent registered public accounting firm's independence.
+The audit committee has concluded that the independent registered public accounting firm is independent of our company and our management.
+The audit committee has reviewed with our independent registered public accounting firm the overall scope and plans for its audit.

-Relying on the foregoing reviews and discussions, the audit committee recommended to the board of directors the inclusion of the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended June 30, 2010, for filing with the SEC.
+Relying on the foregoing reviews and discussions, the audit committee recommended to our board of directors the inclusion of the audited consolidated financial statements in our annual report on Form 10-K for the year ended June 30, 2011, for filing with the SEC.